How to fix Boot Camp problems on your Mac

 Like most things in macOS, Boot Camp usually just works.
 Boot Camp Assistant does what it’s supposed to do and either creates or removes a partition so that you can install Windows or restore your Mac to running only macOS.
 However, occasionally it goes wrong.
 In this article, we’ll show you what to do when you see the message ‘The startup disk cannot be partitioned or restored to a single partition’ in Boot Camp Assistant.

 What is Boot Camp Assistant?

 Boot Camp Assistant is the tool in macOS that allows you to create or remove a partition on your boot disk so that you can install Windows or restore your Mac and remove Windows.
-It has been a part of macOS since the first Intel Macs and works on every recent version of macOS, including Big Sur.
-However, Apple-silicon Macs, those with ‘M’-based architecture, don’t support Boot Camp.
+It has been a part of macOS since the first Intel Macs and works on every recent version of macOS.
+However, those with ‘M’-based architecture, Apple-silicon Macs, don’t support Boot Camp.

 How does Boot Camp Assistant work?

 It partitions your boot disk, placing all the files you need to run macOS on one partition and installing the firmware necessary to install Windows on the other partition.
 It then walks you through the process of installing Windows.
 While the process is very safe, you should always back up your Mac before running Boot Camp Assistant, just in case anything goes wrong.

 If you see 'the startup disk cannot be partitioned or restored to a single partition,' or 'the disk does not have enough space to successfully partitioned,' it means that Boot Camp Assistant is having trouble partitioning or restoring your boot disk to a single partition.
 Fortunately, there are several things you can do to try and fix it.

 How to fix problems in Boot Camp Assistant

 1. Free up space on your startup disk